carpben/coding_notes/Redux patterns/redux+typescript.md

 }
 ```
 ### Possible caveats:
-1. If we decide to change "ADD_TODO" (action type string), we can't refactor it in one centralized place.
+1. If we decide to change action.type property (e.x from "ADD_TODO" to "APPEND_TODO") or the names of certain properties, we can't refactor it in one centralized place, since we don't have a const or a function.
+But my experience is that it is very quick and straight forward.
 2. Changing our actions into a type doesn't go along with the popular Redux Thunk pattern.
+It's not a function, so an action can't dispatch an action.
 Later in this series I'll present a more efficient pattern to handle our side effects.

 -----------
 [Link to Redux code in the traditional pattern](https://github.com/carpben/coding_notes/blob/master/Redux%20patterns/traditional-pattern.md)
 [Link to Redux code in the suggested pattern](https://github.com/carpben/coding_notes/blob/master/Redux%20patterns/suggestedPattern.md)
 In terms of length, our redux files (actions, reducers and connected components) contains 21% less characters.
+In terms of development, it's a different experience.

 We finished the first and most significant step.
 We now have safe maintainable code which is shorter and faster to write.
 But we can further improve.
 In the next articles we'll look at adding Immer to the mix, typing based on implementation, and managing all side effects in a Redux like middleware.